wescale/k8s-advanced-training/Day-1/install-your-cluster/README.md

 ## Update Strategy

-Any cluster will need to be updated at amoment.
+Any cluster will need to be updated at a moment.
-Different possibilities will discuss later but in the case of updating an existing cluster, the strategy must designed.
+Different possibilities will be discussed later but in the case of an update of an existing cluster, the strategy must be carefully thought.

 Look at the `update_strategy` section of the current `cluster.yml` file.
-A parameter is not acceptabkle for the production.
+A parameter is not acceptable for the production.

 Which one?